-Since 1992 the industry has recorded a post tax return on equity of around 15 per cent.
-This is similar to the return of other major companies listed in the Australian Stock Exchange and banks in other countries prior to the GFC.
+Since 1992 it has recorded a post tax return on equity of around 15 per cent.
+This is similar to the return of other major companies listed in the Australian Stock Exchange as well as banks in other countries prior to the GFC.